kholia/DDX/Manual-for-DDX.md

 # Features

-- Comes as a fully assembled and fully tested-on-air board
+- It comes as a fully tested-on-air board with minimal assembly required.

 - Single USB connection for Audio + CAT control